e-ago/bitcracker/README.md

 ## To Do List

-- New attack mode on the Recovery Key authentication method
+- New attack mode to the Recovery Key authentication method
 - Build Recovery Keys dictionary
 - Increase maximum password length